Srishtikumari2002/Cropify/README.md

 Overall, the use of a crop prediction model can have a significant impact on the success and profitability of a farm.
 By providing farmers with the information they need to make informed decisions, this technology has the potential to increase crop yields, reduce costs, and minimize risks.
 As such, it is an essential tool for modern agriculture and a valuable resource for farmers looking to maximize their returns.

 ## Methodology
-Our project uses a combination of machine learning models, including Support Vector Regression and Random Forest Regressor, to predict the following using datasets obtained from various sources, including Kaggle:
+This project uses a combination of machine learning models, including Support Vector Regression and Random Forest Regressor, to predict the following using datasets obtained from various sources, including Kaggle:
 * Rainfall
 * Temperature
 * Crop prediction
 * Crop production yield
 We have also used an OpenWeatherMap API to get the humidity data of a particular location as it was not in the given dataset.

+## Techstacks
+* Python (Flask)
+* API integration
+* Machine learning/ Deep learning models

 ## Flow of the code
 * Input 3 values from the user: month, year, and location.